opuindy/E_Commerce_Main_Page/README.md

 ### Continued development

 Would love if anyone can review the code and suggest some steps to improve my self.
-Also I would continue to study to increase my comfortability using the style components, useReducer and Context-api
+Also I would continue to study to increase my comfortability using the style components, useReducer and Context-api.